Facilities available at Roper Lake State Park.

 Campsite fees shall be based upon 1 vehicle per site, with the exception of a towed vehicle behind the primary camping unit.
 Occupancy will not exceed 6 adults and a total of twelve individuals.
 Additional vehicles, where feasible, will be charged an additional fee of $15.00 per night.
 The total number of individuals permitted will not exceed 6 adults and a total of twelve individuals.

-Campers who do not show up by 12 noon the day following the first night’s reservation will forfeit all payments and campsite will become available for firstcome, first-served or new reservation.
+Campers with reservations who do not show up by 12 noon the day following the first night’s reservation will forfeit all payments and campsite will become available for firstcome, first-served or new reservation.
 Occupying or holding other vacant sites is not allowed and grounds for eviction.

 Check-in time is 2 pm.
 Arriving earlier then 2 pm does not guarantee the sites’ availability.
 Checkout time is 12 Noon on the scheduled departure date.